filosganga/batcher/README.md

 ````

 This example first generates two vectors of 100 random integers.
 Then, it pairs up the corresponding elements of both vectors using the zip method and passes them to the `Batcher.single` method, which sums them up.
 Finally, it prints the result.

+There is also an [integration test based on DynamoDb](https://github.com/filosganga/batcher/blob/154c81f09d2f71cf8c3e7c064415ec25a2df96e6/modules/batcher/src/main/scala/batcher/Batcher.scala), based on a real-world use case, that provides a practical demonstration of how to utilize the AWS SDK v2 to efficiently handle GetItem and PutItem requests together, which can be particularly useful in real-world scenarios with high data volumes.
+By utilizing DynamoDb as the underlying storage engine, the test also highlights the benefits of leveraging cloud-based services for scalable and performant data processing.